Promo Product Pros Weigh in: 2014 Trends, Year in Review, and Forecast for 2015!

 Many companies in the industry took the leap this year to launch brand new websites to make shopping for promotional products easier than ever before!

-Among those with brand new websites this year is QLP, of course!
+Among those with brand new website this year is Quality Logo Products, of course!
 But we’re not the only ones who rolled out exciting new website features.
 This year Promo Marketing announced their new website.
 In addition, suppliers Sweda, Fields Manufacturing, Vitronic Promotional Group, Gemline, Cedar Crest Manufacturing, and Polyconcept North America launched new websites in 2014!

 Mergers, Acquisitions, and Consolidation